Helium6CRES/he6-cres-spec-sims/README.md

 			* `-exp` (str): Specify the path to the json file that contains the specific attributes (in the form of a python dictionary) of the simulated experiment.
 See the docstring for the `run_rocks_experiment.py` module for a complete description of all attributes that the `.json` must contain.
 			* Say one made a `.json` experiment config locally based on some queries to the he6 postgreSQL database.
 You could copy that to the rocks `sim_results/experiments` directory with a command like this:
 				* `!scp /media/drew/T7\ Shield/spec_sims_results/rocks_experiments/exp_demo_nov2022.json drewbyron@172.25.100.1:/data/eliza4/he6_cres/simulation/sim_results/experiments`
 			* Here `experiment_copies` number of independent (unique random seeds) but otherwise identical experiments are run over rocks.
 The experiment attribute `experiment_copies` is specified in the `.json` config file.
 It is parallelized such that each field specified in each copy is sent to a different node.
 So for example if the `.json` config had these attributes: `{"experiment_copies": 5, "beta_num": 1000, "fields_T": [1.0, 2.0, 3.0]}`, then 5 copies x 3 fields = 15 nodes would each simulate 1000 betas.
-			* There needs to be a base config file in the `/sim_results/experiments` directory that the `.json` config file points to.
-One can copy a local `.yaml` file over from your local machine with a command like this:
-				* TODO: FILL THIS IN.
-ALSO put all the base components necessary along with a demo in the repo somewhere.
 		* Clean up:
 			* In the clean-up phase the different copies of the experiment that are produced by the run are combined into one directory that can then be copied onto a local machine for analysis.
 			* In the example used above where we have 5 copies of an experiment spanning 3 fields each with 1000 betas simulated, all of the resultant `.csvs` containing track info for the 5 copies is combined into one directory.